Back to Top

 Health Services

 Do you see yourself managing a medical practice for a group of physicians?
-How about coordinating medical services for a specific clinical area or department?
+How about coordinating medical services for an insurance company or primary care organization?

 Health services managers, also called health care executives or health care administrators, plan and direct medical and health services for a variety of different areas.
 The health services program from the College of Allied Health Sciences’ Department of Allied Health Professions helps prepare students for a variety of pathways.